adamralph/minver/README.md

 </Target>
 ```

-Or, for example, for projects which _do_ create NuGet packages, you may want to adjust the assembly file version to include the build number, as recommended in the [official guidance](https://docs.microsoft.com/en-ca/dotnet/standard/library-guidance/versioning#assembly-file-version).
+Or  for projects which _do_ create NuGet packages, you may want to adjust the assembly file version to include the build number, as recommended in the [official guidance](https://docs.microsoft.com/en-ca/dotnet/standard/library-guidance/versioning#assembly-file-version).
 E.g. when using Appveyor:

 ```xml
 <Target Name="MyTarget" AfterTargets="MinVer">